 Also, this is a great way to let your guests know that they have to leave.
 Especially if you only have your venue for a specific number of hours.

 There you are!
-Cocktail Wedding Planning Guide: How To!
+Cocktail Wedding Reception: How To!